 Cleaning teams have been using bleach to soak standard mop heads for donkey's years!
 But is it the best way to get the job done?
 Definitely not.

-Here are the two main reasons for NOT using bleach as your mop soaker...
+Here are 2 reasons for NOT using bleach as your mop soaker...

 1. That bleachy smell

 The smell of bleach has become what a lot of people would call 'unbearable'.
 It does smell bad, but we believe that the negativity towards bleach comes more so from the safety concerns associated with the chemical.

 Either way, it doesn’t matter.
 When you soak your mop in it overnight, the smell of bleach sticks despite attempts to rinse it out.
 And people don’t like the smell.
 Our job is to ensure our venues are smelling great!

 2. Inferior cleaning